bcgov/alcs/services/README.md

 - In DB tool select restore for app DB
 - Select file to restore from
 - Ensure postgresql 12.x being used
-- If databse does not exist, example *app*, select create option
+- If databse does not exist, example _app_, select create option

+# Security Logs

+Navigate to this README on how to access [API Logs](../docs/logs.md)